 What are the dangers of drinking alcohol during pregnancy?

-Interesting! smoking during pregnancy
+Interesting!
+Smoking during pregnancy

 The effect of alcohol on conception